 Access - Kissing gate from recreation ground.
 Stiles.

 We encourage visitors to use environmentally friendly forms of transport wherever possible.
 Most of our reserves are easily accessible by bicycle, with many close to the National Cycle Network.
 Please note that cycling is not permitted on the nature reserve itself.

-Dogs are permitted on this nature reserve but must be kept on a lead at all times.
+Dogs are permitted on this nature reserve but must be kept on short leads only.